isabella232/present-go-at-optiopay/PITCHME.md

 - We manage money and private data |
 - Lack of auditing could kill us |
 - Lack of data privacy could kill us |
-- Security is very important |
+- Security is VERY important |
 - A dynamic language like JavaScript doesn't feel right |

 ---